Graduate Students

 Our group is very enthusiastic about getting undergraduates involved in computational research!
 Our group is open to students from all majors, especially chemistry, physics, engineering, computer science, and math.

 If you are currently an undergraduate student at Texas A&M and are interested in joining our group (for any of our research areas), please get in touch with me directly by email, attaching a resume and/or your unofficial transcript.
-No specific coursework is required to do research in our group.
-I might encourage you to take an accelerated track through your department’s courses that are most relevant to your research in the group.
-Undergraduates are encouraged to reach out at any time, though if you join the group during certain windows, it is easier to arrange for you to get course credit for your research.
+I will try to follow up soon after to schedule an interview.

-Several students have joined the group and have been successful without prior coding skills (although, if you have them, great!).
+Several students have joined the group and have been successful without prior coding skills.
 If you are enjoying and interested in the science you are doing, then the programming usually doesn’t get in the way after you pick it up.
-You will almost certainly pick programming up very quickly if you are working on science that you find interesting.
+You will almost certainly pick up programming very quickly if you are working on a project that you find interesting and you have some background knowledge in.
 I learned nearly all of my programming skills by doing hands-on research as an undergraduate and graduate student.

-We usually have the ability to pay one or more Texas A&M undergraduate researchers in the summer, starting at $15/hr for 20+ hours per week.
-In general, these positions are usually for students who have a prior semester of taking research for credit in the group.
+We sometimes have the ability to pay one or more Texas A&M undergraduate researchers in the summer, starting at $15/hr for 20+ hours per week.
+In general, these positions are usually for students who have at least one prior semester of taking research for credit in the group.